What should I do if I need help?

 What is oppositional defiant disorder?

 Even the best behaved children can be difficult and challenging at times, but if your child has a persistent pattern of tantrums, arguing and angry or disruptive behaviors, he or she may have what is called Oppositional Defiant Disorder (ODD).

-- Refusing to comply with adults' requests or rules
+- refusing to obey adults’ requests or rules

-- Deliberately annoying other people, yet easily annoyed by others
+- annoying other people on purpose, yet easily annoyed by others

 Treatment for ODD